-FA &/or EFAs should be aware of the presentation and effective management of concussion and structural brain injuries, as their initial appearances are similar and can be delayed.
+FA &/or EFAs should be aware of the signs and symptoms of and the effective management of concussion and structural brain injuries, as their initial appearances are similar and can be delayed.
 Caution must be applied where any symptom is present, and players must be removed and remain off the field of play.
+IF IN DOUBT SIT THEM OUT!

-It is not a FA &/or EFA responsibility to diagnose concussion, however, they should be aware of signs, symptoms and mechanisms which can cause concussion.
+It is not a FA &/or EFA, coach or any volunteer's responsibility to diagnose concussion, however, everyone should be aware of signs, symptoms and mechanisms which can cause concussion in order to act in an appropriate manner they must be removed from the field and remain off the field.